mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0203-django.markdown

 [Flask-Login](https://flask-login.readthedocs.org/en/latest/)
 to perform user authentication.

-The batteries-includes and extensibility philosophies are simply two different ways to tackle framework building.
+The batteries-included and extensibility philosophies are simply two different ways to tackle framework building.
 Neither philosophy is inherently better than the other.